bhrott/my-bat-belt/README.md

 ## Project Management
 [Basecamp](https://basecamp.com/): is cool but much expensive.
 I think it must have a free plan for small teams (or open source projects).
+[Memo](https://memo.ai/): its very cool!
+It's a a place for organize notes for your team on slack.

 ## Mobile